Absolute Value

 In British English, absolute value is called modulus.

-Absolute value is written using vertical lines surrounding the values '|x|' means the absolute value of x.
-In computers and calculators, absolute
+'|x|' means the absolute value of x.
+In computers

-'Absolute value of a'.
+which means, 'Absolute value of a'.

-The absolute value of x
+The absolute value of x is written |x|.
+The absolute

-is written |x|.
-The absolute value of -7 is written |-7|.
+value of -7 is written |-7|.

 |

-Manipulative 1 - Absolute Value.
-Created with GeoGebra.
+Manipulative 1 - Absolute Value Created with GeoGebra. |

 Note that absolute value is always positive or zero.
 It can never be negative.